1boyer/percolation_phase_transition/README.md

 # percolation_phase_transition
 This C program is useful for studying self-organizing criticality in the formation of clouds.
+See the included bitmap for example output near the phase transition to clouds.